atrsoftgmbh/atrshmlog/readme.txt

 - bin
-  The binary files that are needed to build the module The files in the folder itself are for the linux x86 64 architecture.
-You find subdirectories for the other architectures and have to replace the files in bin with them.
+  The binary files that are needed to build the module The files in the folder itself are for the linux x86 64 architecture and similar systems like BSD and Solaris.

 - doc
   The documentation build for the last version which is